diogo-p-nunes/queen-puzzle/README.md

 # queen-puzzle
-Where I implement, in python3.5, different search algorithms and methods to solve the Queen Puzzle (n-queens-puzzle) Follow this Wikipedia link to learn more about this puzzle: https://en.wikipedia.org/wiki/Eight_queens_puzzle
+Where I implement, in python3.5, different problem formulations of the Queen Puzzle (n-queens-puzzle) Follow this Wikipedia link to learn more about this puzzle: https://en.wikipedia.org/wiki/Eight_queens_puzzle

 # Description
-The objective is to find new and different ways to formulate the same problem (Queen puzzle) so that the number of generated and expanded nodes can be decreased enough to solve the problem for large numbers of queens.
+The objective is to find new and different ways to formulate the same problem (Queen puzzle) so that the number of generated and expanded nodes can be decreased enough to solve the problem for large numbers of queens using Depth First Tree Search (DFS) - let's settle at 100 queens (100x100 board).

+# Hypothesis
+The problem formulation (PF) can and will take great effect on the overall performance of the search algorithm (be it blind or informed).
+A poor PF will handicap from the very implementation the search method, expanding reductantly the state space so much that it becomes impratical.

 # Short Implementation Explanation